gustavo89587/detection-fidelity-score/README.md

 DFS exists to operationalize that premise.

-What this is (and is not)

-DFS is:

-A structured lens for evaluating detection quality

-A model for reasoning about when automation is justified

-A shared language between detection engineers, SOC analysts, and leadership

-A way to make detection debt visible

-DFS is not:

-A SIEM feature or product

-A replacement for threat modeling

-A substitute for analyst judgment

-A mathematical formula pretending to eliminate nuance

-DFS does not remove human decision-making.
-It clarifies when it is truly required.

 The structural problem

 Detection systems fail in two symmetrical ways:

 1. Rigidity

-When innovation or new telemetry challenges legacy logic, systems become defensive.
+When new telemetry, attacker behavior, or architectural change challenges legacy logic, systems become defensive.
 Rules persist without revalidation.
 Signal meaning erodes.

 2. Subjectivity

-Detections are built and tuned on intuition, habit, or inherited playbooks without explicit decision criteria.
+Detections are built and tuned on intuition, habit, or inherited playbooks — without explicit decision criteria.

 Both produce the same outcome: